Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/physics.md

 ## Physics and latency

 A common issue with physics in multiplayer games is lag and how objects update on basically different timelines.
 For example, a player would be on a timeline that’s offset by the network latency relative to your server’s objects.
 One way to prepare for this is to test your game with artificial lag.
-You might catch some see weird delayed collisions that would otherwise make it into production.
+You might catch some weird delayed collisions that would otherwise make it into production.

 The `ClientDriven` [bitesize sample](../learn/bitesize/bitesize-clientdriven.md) addresses this by manually adding forces server-side to offer a buffer before an actual collision, but it still feels wobbly at times.
 Using the [Network Simulator tool](../../tools/network-simulator.md) is a better way to test for latency issue.